DK26/qradar-guides/QRadarInstallation/InstallationManual.md

 Installation Manual by David Krasnitsky
 =======================================

-* Some of the steps in the official manual aren't complete or has errors in it, thus I've created this manual.
+* Some of the steps in the official manual aren't complete or have errors in them, thus I've created this manual.

 * Here is what I did to make it work on VirtualBox: